AlvinKiprotich-dev/AlvinKiprotich-dev/README.md

 - 👋 Hi, I’m Alvin Kiprotich
 - A techNerd 🤓
-- 👀 I’m in love tech
+- 👀 I’m in love with tech
 - 🌱 I’m currently learning
-- 📫 How to reach me LinkedIn: AlvinKiprotich-dev
+- 📫 How to reach me LinkedIn: Alvin Kiprotich

 <!---